Simple DNS AD Blocker for Raspberry Pi all models | OpenMediaVault – 2020

 In conclusion

-• You are all set to use Raspberry Pi as DNS Ad-Block Server.
+• You are all set to use Raspberry Pi as a DNS Ad-Block Server.

-• If you face any issue regarding this article please share your thoughts.
+• If you face any issues regarding this article please share your thoughts.

 Did you find us helpful?